piEsposito/webmotor_crawler/README.md

-# WebMotor crawler in Go
+# WebMotors crawler in Go

 A very fast, scalable and extendible crawler for webmotors.com based in concurrent goroutine requests.